 FY2021

-Since its establishment in 1995, shortly after the establishment of the University Consortium Kyoto, we have been promoting FD activities in the Kyoto area together with member schools as an organizational initiative for faculty members to improve and improve the content and methods of classes.
+Since its establishment in 1995, shortly after its establishment, the University Consortium Kyoto has been promoting FD activities in the Kyoto region together with member schools as an organizational initiative for faculty members to improve and enhance their teaching content and methods.

-In fiscal 2021, a total of six sessions will be held online (Zoom). * For programs before the start of application, the schedule and implementation contents are subject to change.
+In FY2021, a total of six sessions will be held online (Zoom). * The schedule and contents of the program are subject to change before the start of application.

-In fiscal 2021, we plan to provide on-demand distribution for a limited time. * On-demand video will be released only to applicants each time.
+In fiscal 2021, we also plan to distribute it on-demand for a limited time. * On-demand video will be released only to those who apply for each session.

-* Due to troubles during distribution, the recorded video may not be released.
-Please note.
+* Due to problems during distribution, the recorded video may not be available.
+Thank you for your understanding.

 Outline of the event

-In fiscal 2021, the program will be implemented with the following contents.
+In fiscal 2021, the program will be conducted with the following contents.

-that motivates students ~Using the example of assembling chemistry student experiments~
+~An example of assembling a chemistry student experiment~

 Target:

-matter * Employees who are interested in FD are also eligible (regardless of the number of years of work experience)
+* Employees who are interested in FD are also eligible (regardless of number of years of work experience)

 Venue: